firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/approx-percentile.md

 # APPROX\_PERCENTILE

-Returns an approximate value for the specified percentile based on the range of numbers returned by the expression.
+Returns an approximate value for the specified percentile based on the range of numbers returned by the input expression.

 For example, if you run `APPROX_PERCENTILE` with a specified `<value>` of .75 on a column with 2,000 numbers, and the function returned `655`, then this would indicate that 75% of the 2,000 numbers in the column are less than 655.